piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

 Theme resolver
 ==============

 After you create a theme, a normal thing is that you wanna use it.
-To achieve that you will need the help of theme resolver.
+To achieve that goal you will need the help of theme resolver.
 It decides about the theme that should be used for a particular request and also allows for altering the theme.
 A theme resolver is only the start point of resolving the theme, because the last word to say has a theme selector.
 We can say that a theme resolver is the heart and a theme selector is the brain of resolving the theme.

 All theme resolvers must implement the `Jungi\Bundle\ThemeBundle\Resolver\ThemeResolverInterface`.